 - Dismantle the exhibit on the predetermined and agreed upon date and time.

-- Remove any unwanted exhibit items upon request from the (see attached form)
+- Remove any unwanted exhibit items upon request from the library. (see attached form)

 - Before removal of the items on display will be allowed, any cost incurred by the Library due to the display must be paid.